Run batted in: Criticism

 The perceived significance of the RBI is displayed by the fact that it is one of the three categories that compose the triple crown.
 In addition, career RBIs are often cited in debates over who should be elected to the Hall of Fame.
 However, critics, particularly within the field of sabermetrics, argue that RBIs measure the quality of the lineup more than it does the player himself.
 This is because an RBI can only be credited to a player if one or more batters preceding him in the batting order have reached base (the exception to this being a home run, in which the batter is credited with driving himself in, not just those already on base).
-This implies that better offensive teams —and therefore, the teams in which the most players get on base— tend to produce hitters with higher RBI totals than equivalent hitters on lesser-hitting teams.
+This implies that better offensive teams—and therefore, the teams in which the most players get on base—tend to produce hitters with higher RBI totals than equivalent hitters on lesser-hitting teams.

 RBI leaders in Major League Baseball

 Career

-Totals are current as of October 4, 2022 (regular season).
+Totals are current through 2023 (regular season).
 Active player is in bold.